OffchainLabs/arbitrum-monitoring/packages/retryable-monitor-slack-notion/README.md

 ## Monitoring Behavior

-When `--continuous` is enabled, the monitor:
+By default, the monitor runs once.
+You can pass `--continuous` to keep it running.

-✅ Watches for new retryable tickets every 3 minutes
+✅ Finds retryable tickets

-✅ Optionally writes ticket data to Notion (`--writeToNotion`)
+✅ Writes to Notion if `--writeToNotion` is used:
-  • If the ticket is **new**, it is written with status `"Untriaged"`
-  • If the ticket already exists, **only metadata is updated** — the `Status` is **preserved** unless it's still `"Untriaged"` or blank
+  • New tickets are marked `Untriaged`
+  • Existing tickets update metadata only

-✅ Sends Slack alerts for tickets close to expiry (`--enableAlerting`)
+✅ Sends Slack alerts for new tickets added to Notion if both `--writeToNotion` and `--enableAlerting` are used

+When `--continuous` is on, it also:

+✅ Checks for new tickets every 3 minutes
-✅ Runs a Notion DB sweep every 24 hours to:
+✅ Sweeps the Notion DB every 24 hours to:

-- Mark tickets as `"Expired"` if older than 7 days
+  • Mark tickets as "Expired" after 7 days
-- Alert if tickets are under 2 days from expiry and still `"Untriaged"` or `"Investigating"`
+  • Alert on tickets expiring soon and still `Untriaged` or `Investigating`

 ## Monitor Details